H225M Cougar Medium Multimission Helicopter, France

 ISO Group, headquartered in West Melbourne, Florida, US, is a world leader...

-The aircraft is suitable for a wide range of missions: tactical troop transport, special operations, search and rescue, combat search and rescue, maritime surveillance, humanitarian support logistic ground support, medical evacuation and shipborne operations.
+The aircraft is suitable for a wide range of missions such as tactical troop transport, special operations, SAR, CSAR, maritime surveillance, humanitarian support logistic ground support, medical evacuation and shipborne operations.
 The ferry flight range is more than 1,200nm.

-In the tactical troop transport role the helicopter can carry 19 troops over a 250nm radius of action.
-In the combat search and rescue role, the EC 725 is able to rescue a downed crew at a radius of action of 280nm.
+In the tactical troop transport role, the helicopter can carry 19 troops over a 250nm radius of action.
+In the CSAR role, the H225M is able to rescue a downed crew at a radius of action of 280nm.

 Design features of the twin-engine helicopter